Yachtmaster Conversions: from sail to motor and from motor to sail

 If you have either a Yachtmaster Coastal or Yachtmaster Offshore Certificate of Competence you may consider taking a conversion exam to obtain the equivalent certificate of competence in the other discipline.
 There are two disciplines at this level: sail and motor.

 You can convert from Yachtmaster Coastal or Offshore sail to motor, or from Yachtmaster Coastal or Offshore motor to sail.
-The exam for converting from motor to sail usually takes slightly longer.

 Conversion assessments can take half a day depending on the calibre of the candidate.
 An independent Yachtmaster examiner can ask questions or set tasks on any part of the syllabus but will concentrate on those sections which are markedly different.